WENZ: Disco 108 WDMT/FM 108 WDMT Your Power Station

 In 1975, Beasley Broadcast Group purchased the station from Multicom for $550,000, and changed the call letters to WDMT (which is short for "We're DynoMite!", "Dynomite!" being a well-known catchphrase by comic and actor Jimmie "Kid Dynomite" Walker on the popular TV sitcom Good Times).
 The next year, the station switched to the then-popular Disco format and took the moniker "Disco 108 WDMT."
-But by 1978, WDMT evolved to a hybrid CHR/UC format also known as "CHUrban" (which would be the forerunner to what is now known as Rhythmic contemporary) as "FM 108 WDMT Your Power Station".
+By 1978, WDMT evolved to a hybrid CHR/Urban Contemporary format, also known as "CHUrban" (which would be the forerunner to what is now known as Rhythmic contemporary), as "FM 108 WDMT Your Power Station".
 WDMT was Cleveland's first-ever CHUrban radio station.

 During the WDMT era the station aired "The WDMT's Club Style", where street DJs from Cleveland received opportunities to mix live on the air.
 Caroline Ford, Freddie James, Steve Szabo, Brenda & Michael Love, Matthew Morgan, Lady Skill, Hot Rod See, with Dean Rufus, and the legendary Ronnie "The Ghoul" Sweed were popular WDMT DJs during this period.
 In 1985, the entire WDMT air staff appeared with Arsenio Hall on the first 'Urban Music Awards' show.

 Power 108 FM

-On April 9, 1987, the station changed call letters to WPHR, shifted to a Top 40/CHR format, and rebranded as "Power 108 FM".
+On April 9, 1987, the station changed call letters to WPHR, flipped to a Top 40/CHR format, and rebranded as "Power 108 FM".
+As a CHR station, the station broadcast at 16,500 watts, from a new 730 foot tower, which covered the entirety of the Cleveland and Akron markets, as well as secondary coverage for most of the Canton and Youngstown markets.
 In 1988, the station was sold to Ardman Broadcasting for $2.8 million.
-"Power Jocks" during this period included Program Director and DJ Big Steve Kelly, Calvin Hicks, Jimmy Bosh, Maria Farina, Elizabeth "Liz" Luke, John Records Landecker, Gina St. John, Cat Thomas, Rick Michaels, Cathy Cruise, Scotty James, Mark Allen, Edward "Downtown Eddie" Brown, with James "Jammin' Jimmy" Hart, and Sonny Joe Fox among others.
+"Power Jocks" during this period included Program Director and DJ Steven "Big Steve Kelly" Szabo, Calvin Hicks, Jimmy Bosh, Maria Farina, Elizabeth "Liz" Luke, John Records Landecker, Gina St. John, Cat Thomas, Rick Michaels, Cathy Cruise, Scotty James, Mark Allen, Edward "Downtown Eddie" Brown, with James "Jammin' Jimmy" Hart, and Sonny Joe Fox among others.
 WPHR moved its studios to Playhouse Square in late 1988.